jemo07/GFORT_TUTORIALS/Gforth_Memory_Tutorial.md

 ---

 That concludes our tutorial on working with memory in FORTH.
-We hope it helped in understanding the intricacies and capabilities of FORTH when it comes to memory management.
+I hope it helped in understanding the intricacies and capabilities of FORTH when it comes to memory management.
+It has helped me ` allot ` with working with buffers and viartual memory in Forth.
+Feel free to contribute and add to this tutorial with more real life experiances.

 ---